We believe that together we can make a difference...Giving back through life-changing experiences.

 In Dec.
 2020 I created a free, audio book entitled ”No Place for Common Sense” that reflects my life’s journey as a serial entrepreneur.
 All references to my business career can be documented.
 The main focus of this book is to highlight the important role that self-confidence has played throughout.
 It has been the most cathartic experience of my life because it caused me to revisit people, places, and events that I probably would not have ever thought about again.
 The website is www.noplaceforcommonsense.com

-A bit about my education an other involvements.
+A bit about my education and other involvements.
 I earned my BS in Economics at Widener University and my M.B.A. in Finance at Drexel University.
 I am also a Mensa Member.
-Here; a summary of my business successes...see www.noplaceforcommonsense.com to learn more.
+Below is a partial summary of my business career...You can go to www.noplaceforcommonsense.com to learn more.

 (a) Stansbury Mining – became a partner of Dr. Frances Christiansen, head of geology at the University of Utah and past president of the world council of geologists, in 1975.
 In 1978, I negotiated a $100,000,000 deal with Martin Marietta that involved them building a cement plant in Leamington, Utah.
 As a result of this deal, the stock price went from a penny to a dollar in a little over one year.
 I left the company in 1980.